vishwa-uber/Cadence-Docs/docs/02-use-cases/06-batch-job.md

 func (a *ABatchActivity) Execute(ctx context.Context, params Params) error {

     // in this case this is just a struct with a mutex protecting it var state State
+    if activity.HasHeartbeatDetails(ctx) {
         // when starting the activity, check at start time for a previous iteration err := activity.GetHeartbeatDetails(ctx, &state)
         if err != nil {
             return err
         }
         log.Info("resuming from a previous state", zap.Any("state", state)) }
-	}

     // in the background, every 5 seconds, emit where we're up to
     // so the cadence server knows the activity is still alive, and